-Join Michael Lehman for an in-depth discussion in this video Cloud Notes app: Connecting to Windows Azure, part of Using Windows Azure with Windows Phone 8.
+Join Michael Lehman for an in-depth discussion in this video Cloud Notes app: Connecting to Windows Azure, part of Building Windows Phone 8 Apps with Azure.

 …Alright, so we're getting ready to connect up to Windows Azure.…So the first thing we need in addition to the Windows Azure SDK which…we already installed, is we need the…Windows Azure storage SDK for Windows phone.…And we install that by going to the Tools…menu, selecting Library Package Manager, and Package Manager Console.…Now, the Windows Azure Storage SDK is currently in preview.…In the links file, inside the…exercise file, you'll find a link to the blog…which is from the Windows Azure Storage team, and…a link to the specific blog entry that talks…about the CTP version of the Windows Azure Storage SDK.…